My collection of fridge magnets

 - a magnet has to be nice or weird

-- a picture on a magnetic foil is the last resort
+- a picture on magnetic foil is the last resort

-- magnets can be upgraded (new ones replace old ones)
+- magnets can be upgraded (new ones replacing old ones)

 The story

-In 2011 I was in Orland, Florida, USA and had no idea what to buy as a souvenir for my wife.
-She got fridge magnet with “Someone went to Florida and all I got was this lousy magnet” written on it.
+In 2011, I was in Orlando, Florida, USA, and had no idea what to buy as a souvenir for my wife.
+She got a fridge magnet with “Someone went to Florida and all I got was this lousy magnet” written on it.

 Soon there were tens of them.
-I was arranging them chronologically — by the time I visited that place for first time.
-But one day space was gone so I reordered them and got two empty rows.
+I was arranging them chronologically — by the time I visited each place.
+But one day, space was gone, so I reordered them and gained two empty rows.

-In mean time I got few magnets from places I have not visited yet.
-They all ended on a side of the fridge as freezer’s door was already occupied by my daughter and her collection of miscellaneous magnets.
+In the meantime I got a few magnets from places I have not visited yet.
+They all ended up on the side of the fridge, as the freezer door was already occupied by my daughter and her collection of miscellaneous magnets.

-Then I crossed one hundred.
+Then I passed one hundred.
 And the space ended.
 Several magnets landed on a side of the fridge.

 Magnetic board

-It was a time when I started looking at buying magnetic board.
-This is how it looks today (a bit organized at the top, chaotic at the bottom):
+That’s when I started looking at buying a magnetic board.
+This is how it looks today (a bit organised at the top, chaotic at the bottom):

-It was not best option as such boards are made from thin metal so heavier magnets required adding neodymium magnets to not fall apart.
+It was not the best option as such boards are made from thin metal, so heavier magnets required adding neodymium magnets to prevent them from falling apart.

 The map

-Below is the map which I use to keep track of my collection.
+Below is the map that I use to keep track of my collection.
 Local names are used.
-For names in non-latin alphabets also latin version is provided.
+For names in non-Latin alphabets also Latin version is provided.

 Short legend: